 Bananas are awesome cures for hangovers!
 That's because, like Coca-Cola, they're rich in potassium.
 Eat one before bed or just after waking up (and then go straight back to bed).

 Banana-Flavored Candy Tastes Like an Extinct Form of Banana

 One major problem with growing genetically identical bananas?
 It only takes one virus or bug to completely wipe them out.
 That happened the Gros Michel version everyone ate before the 1960s.
 But when the variety went practically extinct, we moved on to the Cavendish bananas we know and love today.
 Ever wondered why old school "banana flavored" candies don't really taste like banana?
 It's because they were modeled after the Gros Michel, not the Cavendish!

 It's Bad Luck to Bring Bananas on a Boat

-It's bad luck to bring bananas on a boatIt's sailors' superstition.
+It's a sailors' superstition.
 Some ships even ban Banana Boat sunscreen or Banana Republic clothes onboard.
 Nobody really knows the reason for sure.
-Some say it's because ships carrying bananas have to go fast so the fruit doesn't deteriorate, and as a result they cannot fish.
+Some say it's because ships carrying bananas have to travel quickly so the fruit doesn't deteriorate, and as a result they cannot fish.
 Some say that the ripe fruit releases methane that can kill the sailors.
 Hypothesis apart, this makes me wonder, how the invention of the banana boat was even possible?